 SQL Else If Example

 In this program, We are going to calculate whether he is eligible for a scholarship or not using SQL Else if statement

 -- SQL Else If Example --Declaring Total Marks Out of 1000 DECLARE @Total_Marks INT = 940 ; IF @Total_Marks > = 900 BEGIN PRINT ' Congratulations '; PRINT ' You are eligible for Full Scholarship '; END ELSE IF @Total_Marks > = 800 BEGIN PRINT ' Congratulations '; PRINT ' You are eligible for 50 Percent Scholarship '; END ELSE IF @Total_Marks > = 750 BEGIN PRINT ' Congratulations '; PRINT ' You are eligible for 10 Percent Scholarship '; END ELSE BEGIN PRINT ' You are Not eligible for Scholarship '; PRINT ' We are really Sorry for You '; END

-OUTPUT 1: Here the Total_Marks = 940.
-It means First If condition is TRUE that’s why, statements inside the If Statement is displayed as Browser output
+OUTPUT 1: In this SQL Server Else If demo, the Total_Marks = 940.
+It means First If condition is TRUE that’s why statements inside the If Statement displayed as Browser output

 OUTPUT 2: Let us change the Total_Marks from 940 to 820 to show the SQL else if statement example.
 Here, first IF condition Fails so, It will check the else if (@Total_Marks >= 800), which is TRUE.
 So it will display the statements within this block.
 Although else if (@Total_Marks >= 750) condition is TRUE, but it won’t check that condition.